nhm-herpetology/museum-NGS-training/Unit_03/Bioinformatics_Lab/README.md

 ;
 end;
 ```
->You can see that we have both '?' characters for missing edges and '-' characters for indels in the alignments
+>You can see that we have both '?' characters for missing edges and '-' characters for indels in the alignments.
+We also see that for UCE 1013, we lack data for *Xenodermus javanicus*.

 </details>